 - Step-down program from residential care to a formal sober living environment.

 - 12-step or other recovery support groups.

 As a part of aftercare planning, many treatment centers offer alumni programs that provide ongoing, post-treatment support.
 Most alumni programs provide opportunities for alumni to connect with one another and the alumni coordinators from the treatment facility.

 - Keeping them connected to the recovery community via events and service opportunities alongside other alumni.

 - Increased accountability for continued sobriety and wellbeing through participation in peer support groups.

 - Offering encouragement, support, and fellowship from people who can empathize with their struggles.

 - Providing continued resources for coping skills and tools for preventing relapse.

-Finding quality addiction treatment is the first step toward sobriety.
-Using the above criteria as a guideline to further evaluate your options will help you discover a treatment program that matches your needs and meets industry standards so you can move toward a better future.
+Finding quality addiction treatment helps many embark on their recovery journeys.
+Using the above criteria as a guideline to further evaluate your options may help you discover a treatment program that matches your needs and meets industry standards so you can move toward a better future.